-AMD RX 480: Potential Game Changer?
+AMD RX Series: The Game Changer.

-It’s definitely worth waiting for this card’s performance to be benchmarked before investing in any other GPU.
 Check out r/AMD for the latest info and rumours!

-Mining ethereum on your PC (Windows) – the text guide
+Mining Ethereum on your PC (Windows) – the text guide

 If you’re reading a newbie’s guide to Ethereum mining and have a GPU powerful enough to make it worthwhile, we’re going to assume you’re running Windows so we’ll focus on mining Ethereum on that platform.

-2. Install Ethereum
+2. Get an Ethereum Wallet Address – Install Ethereum

 If you’re not used to the command line (aka “DOS mode,”) it’s recommended that you download Mist, with its friendly and familiar GUI (graphical user interface):